brucemcpherson/effex-api-client/README.md

 ### read (id,  key , {intention:"update"} )

-Read a data item from the store, where id is the id returned by a write operation (or an alias - see later), and key is any kind of key that has been authorized to read this item.
+Read a data item from the store, where id is the id returned by a write operation (or an alias), and key is any kind of key that has been authorized to read this item.
 Note that a writer key can always read, update or remove an item it has created, so in the case of an intention to update, the key should be an updater or writer.

 example
 ```